johndpope/GPS-Log/README.md

 Most recent build: **Version 1.0 Alpha, Build 106, Build date: 10 December 2019, 16:23**

+## Respository

+GPS Log is stored on GitHub at https://github.com/sjrankin/GPS-Log.

 ## Design

 GPS log works by getting a continuous stream of coordinates from the device's GPS unit.
 The user determines how often to use a sample, so if the user indicates once a minute, at least one minute will have to pass before a location is accumulated.
 Locations passed to the program outside of the sample time-frame will be dropped.